The Best Designs Come From One Prompt

 April 25, 2026

-Bundling rewrites the prompt for you
+Each design rewrites the prompt for the next

 Every token already on the page reweights the probabilities for every token that comes next.
 You didn't change the prompt.
 You let the model change it for you, by writing into its own context.